-Allow Panning allows you to determine whether or not users can reposition the map by dragging it.
+Allow Panning allows you to determine whether users can reposition the map by dragging it.
 This feature is allowed by default.

 Show Full Field Name

-Show Full Field Name determines whether or not to show the view name along with the field name in map tooltips, which are displayed when users click on map data points.
+Show Full Field Name determines whether to show the view name along with the field name in map tooltips, which are displayed when users click on map data points.